JonCyberGuy/SIEM-HomeLab/README.md

 <h2 align="center">Program walk-through</h2>

 <p align="center">
 <b>The first thing I am going to do is create a Microsoft Azure account, this will be the cloud environment I'll use to provision my resources.
 I will take advantage of the $200 credit I'll receive to do this project.
 The resources I'm using are not very resource heavy, so my credit can be used towards future projects.
-Also included is a the website I'll be using for my IP geolocation data.</b> <br/>
+Also included is the website I will be using for my IP geolocation data. </b> <br/>
 </p>

 ![Create_Azure_Subscription](https://user-images.githubusercontent.com/108043108/225348757-c41744df-2be1-4ffc-87a6-aa258a4102ef.JPG)